 Due to the political issues in Lebanon there is no official Refugee camps for the Syrian’s.
 Many have no legal refugee status and are considered as temporarily displaced people (tdp).

+Refugees in the Bekaa rent a piece of land or container in exchange for work these are known as tent settlements.
+The costs are quite high for what is often overcrowded and a temporary structure, often just a timber frame with canvas or plastic laid upon it.
 Many of the children living in these tents have very little or no access to education with very little prospects.
 Younger children also have no safe spaces to play as there is no child care so mothers also can’t work or learn new skills to support their families.
 This is why a Sam’s house project is so crucial.